Slusheeking/INAVVI_v11/memory-bank/progress.md

+[2025-03-23 18:30:50] - Implemented Container Fix and Diagnostic Tools

+Created comprehensive tools to address container health issues and improve system reliability:

+1. **Frontend Access Fix**:
+   - Created `fix_frontend_access.sh` script to resolve HTTP 403 errors
+   - Implemented simplified Flask application with proper CORS configuration
+   - Fixed network settings and permissions
+   - Ensured proper startup of the Flask application

+2. **Comprehensive Container Fix**:
+   - Created `fix_all_container_issues.sh` script to address all container issues
+   - Fixed Redis configuration and permissions
+   - Configured TensorFlow for GPU detection
+   - Set up proper supervisord configuration
+   - Ensured all services are running correctly

+3. **Diagnostic Tools**:
+   - Created `diagnose_container.sh` script for detailed system diagnostics
+   - Implemented comprehensive checks for all services
+   - Added detailed logging and reporting
+   - Created diagnostic archive for troubleshooting

+4. **Documentation**:
+   - Created `CONTAINER_FIX_README.md` with detailed information on common issues and fixes
+   - Documented manual fix procedures
+   - Added troubleshooting guidance
+   - Provided clear instructions for all scripts

+[2025-03-23 22:54:45] - Improved Frontend Dashboard UI Organization

+Reorganized the frontend dashboard UI to improve the display of API connections:

+1. **UI Structure Improvements**:
+   - Restructured the "Connections" card to include both system components and API connections
+   - Added clear section headers to distinguish between system components and API connections
+   - Fixed nested HTML structure issues for better organization
+   - Ensured Polygon API, Polygon WebSocket, and Unusual Whales API connections are displayed in the same card as other components

+2. **JavaScript Fixes**:
+   - Fixed nested function definitions (updateApiStatuses and fetchApiStatus)
+   - Removed duplicate function calls that could cause errors
+   - Improved code organization for better maintainability

+These changes provide a cleaner, more organized dashboard that makes it easier to monitor the status of all system components and API connections at a glance.

+These improvements ensure the container remains healthy and all services run correctly, addressing the issues with Redis, frontend access, and GPU detection.

 [2025-03-23 04:56:50] - Enhanced CI/CD Pipeline with Frontend and Monitoring Integration

 Enhanced the CI/CD pipeline to include comprehensive testing of frontend and monitoring components: